Jean-Joooo/Final-project-Python-Flask-EmotionDetection-IBM-Coursera/README.md

 Development Approach:
 The project followed a Python-centric development approach, utilizing Flask to build a robust and responsive web application.
 The modular structure of Flask allowed for the seamless integration of various components, resulting in an efficient and scalable solution.

-The Emotion Detection project, developed using Flask and Python, has been a fascinating journey into the realm of artificial intelligence and human-computer interaction.
+The Emotion Detection project, developed using Flask and Python, has been a fascinating adventure in the field of artificial intelligence and human-computer interaction.